Alexander McQueen (footballer): Barnet

 McQueen signed for Barnet on 24 September 2020.
 He left the club after making 37 appearances in his only season with the Bees.

 Indy Eleven

 On 10 December 2021, it was announced that McQueen would join USL Championship side Indy Eleven ahead of their 2022 season.
 McQueen made his debut for Indy on 12 March 2022, in a 1–0 loss to Loudoun United FC.
 He left Indy Eleven following their 2022 season.

 Oxford City

 McQueen joined Oxford City in November 2023.

 International career

 McQueen made his international debut for the Grenada national team in a friendly 2–2 tie with Trinidad and Tobago national football team on 12 November 2017.
 McQueen scored his first goal for the Spice Boys on 4 June 2022, during a 3–1 CONCACAF Nations League loss to El Salvador.

 Style of play

-Able to play at either full-back position as well as central midfield, McQueen is an athletic and pacey two-footed player.
+McQueen plays as a full-back or central midfielder.
+He is noted for his ability to use both feet.